 First things first: What does “IP even stand for?
-Well, it actually stands for two things—“International Protection” and “Ingress Protection.”
-The IP code was created by the International Electrotechnical Commission (IEC), which is a non-profit, non-governmental organization that creates international standards for all sorts of “electronic technology,” from semiconductors, batteries, home appliances and your smartphone.
+Well, it actually stands for two things; International Protection and Ingress Protection.
+The IP code was created by the International Electrotechnical Commission (IEC).
+This non-profit, non-governmental organization creates international standards for all sorts of “electronic technology,” from semiconductors, batteries, home appliances, and smartphones.

 What do the Numbers Mean?

 The IP code has two numbers.
 The first number (0 – 6) indicates your device’s protection level against solid particles, which includes everything from large body parts to microscopic specks of dust.
 An IX rating, for example, means that your device is protected against fingers or similar objects.
 But anything smaller than a human finger might be able to get through and do some damage.
 On the other hand, an IP rating of IX means that your device is dust-tight.
 Even tiny bits of dust won’t end up inside the casing.